 In February 2020, the Compensation Committee and the Nominating and Corporate Governance Committee recommended, and our Board approved, stock ownership guidelines for our executive officers.
 Under these guidelines, each executive officer is expected to attain minimum levels of stock ownership equal to 1x (or 5x, in the case of our Co-CEOs) the executive officer's annual base salary.
-For purposes of this requirement, shares owned outright count toward these guidelines and, prior to February 2024, when the Compensation Committee modified the methodology, the calculations included the in-the-money value of vested but unsercised stock options.
+For purposes of this requirement, shares owned outright count toward these guidelines and, prior to February 2024, when the Compensation Committee modified the methodology, the calculations included the in-the-money value of vested but unexercised stock options.
 The value for purposes of satisfying this requirement is the 90-day trailing average of the closing price of our common stock as of the last trading day of the fiscal year prior to the compliance date.
-Executive officers have a phase-in period that lasts until the later of February 2025, ri if applicable, the fifth anniversary of the date they become an executive officer or are appointed to their position to comply with these guidelines.
-If an executive officer's does not achieve the minimum level of ownership by the executive officer's exercised options or vested RSUs will be retained until the minimum level of ownership for the executive officer is exercised options or vested RSUs will be retained until the minimum level of ownership for the executive officer is nevership equirements under the guidelines.
+Executive officers have a phase-in period that lasts until the later of February 2025 or, if applicable, the fifth anniversary of the date they become an executive officer or are appointed to their position to comply with these guidelines.
+If an executive officer does not achieve the minimum level of ownership by the executive officer's compliance date, then 50% of the after-tax value of the executive officer is met.
+As of December 31, 2023, all of our executive officers were in compliance with the stock ownership requirements under the guidelines.